-Samuel Wald is the portfolio manager of VIP Real Estate Portfolio and receives compensation for those services.
-As of December 31, 2020, portfolio manager compensation generally consists of a fixed base salary determined periodically (typically annually), a bonus, in certain cases, participation in several types of equity-based compensation plans, and, if applicable, relocation plan benefits.
-A portion of the portfolio manager's compensation may be deferred based on criteria established by FMR or at the election of the portfolio manager.
+Maurice Fitzmaurice is a research analyst and the portfolio manager of VIP Energy Portfolio.
+Research analysts who also manage sector funds are referred to as sector fund managers.
+The portfolio manager receives compensation for those services as a research analyst and as a portfolio manager under a single compensation plan.
+As of December 31, 2020, the sector fund manager's compensation generally consists of a fixed base salary determined periodically (typically annually), a bonus, in certain cases, participation in several types of equity-based compensation plans, and, if applicable, relocation plan benefits.
+A portion of the sector fund manager's compensation may be deferred based on criteria established by FMR or at the election of the sector fund manager.

-The portfolio manager's base salary is determined by level of responsibility and tenure at FMR or its affiliates.
-The primary components of the portfolio manager's bonus are based on (i) the pre-tax investment performance of the portfolio manager's fund(s) and account(s) measured against a benchmark index and within a defined peer group assigned to each fund or account, and (ii) the investment performance of other FMR equity funds and accounts.
-The pre-tax investment performance of the portfolio manager's fund(s) and account(s) is weighted according to the portfolio manager's tenure on those fund(s) and account(s) and the average asset size of those fund(s) and account(s) over the portfolio manager's tenure.
-Each component is calculated separately over the portfolio manager's tenure on those fund(s) and account(s) over a measurement period that initially is contemporaneous with the portfolio manager's tenure, but that eventually encompasses rolling periods of up to five years for the comparison to a benchmark index and a peer group.
-A smaller, subjective component of the portfolio manager's bonus is based on the portfolio manager's overall contribution to management of FMR.
-The portion of the portfolio manager's bonus that is linked to the investment performance of VIP Real Estate Portfolio is based on the pre-tax investment performance of the fund measured against the Dow Jones U.S. Select Real Estate Securities IndexSM, and the fund's pre-tax investment performance (based on the performance of the fund's Initial Class) within the LipperSM Real Estate Funds.
-The portfolio manager also is compensated under equity-based compensation plans linked to increases or decreases in the net asset value of the stock of FMR LLC, FMR's parent company.
+The sector fund manager's base salary is determined primarily by level of experience and skills, and performance as a research analyst and sector fund manager at FMR or its affiliates.
+A portion of the sector fund manager's bonus relates to the sector fund manager's performance as a research analyst and is based on the Director of Research's assessment of the research analyst's performance and may include factors such as qualitative feedback assessments, which relate to analytical work and investment results within the relevant sector(s) and impact on other equity funds and accounts as a research analyst, and the research analyst's contributions to the research groups and to FMR.
+Another component of the bonus is based upon (i) the pre-tax investment performance of the sector fund manager's fund(s) and account(s) measured against a benchmark index (which may be a customized industry benchmark index developed by FMR) assigned to the fund or account, (ii) the investment performance of other FMR equity funds and accounts, and (iii) the pre-tax investment performance of the research analyst's recommendations measured against a benchmark index corresponding to the research analyst's assignment universe and against a broadly diversified equity index.
+The pre-tax investment performance of the sector fund manager's fund(s) and account(s) is weighted according to the sector fund manager's tenure on those fund(s) and account(s).
+The component of the bonus relating to the Director of Research's assessment is calculated over a one-year period, and each other component of the bonus is calculated over a measurement period that initially is contemporaneous with the sector fund manager's tenure, but that eventually encompasses rolling periods of up to five years.
+The portion of the sector fund manager's bonus that is linked to the investment performance of VIP Energy Portfolio is based on the fund's pre-tax investment performance measured against the MSCI U.S. IM Energy 25-50 Index.
+The sector fund manager also is compensated under equity-based compensation plans linked to increases or decreases in the net asset value of the stock of FMR LLC, FMR's parent company.
 FMR LLC is a diverse financial services company engaged in various activities that include fund management, brokerage, retirement, and employer administrative services.
-If requested to relocate their primary residence, portfolio managers also may be eligible to receive benefits, such as home sale assistance and payment of certain moving expenses, under relocation plans for most full-time employees of FMR LLC and its affiliates.
+If requested to relocate their primary residence, sector fund managers also may be eligible to receive benefits, such as home sale assistance and payment of certain moving expenses, under relocation plans for most full-time employees of FMR LLC and its affiliates.